IOOPM-UU/Qoders/proj/design_report.md

 Overall, it's a project that tackles the common issues in manual memory management, like leaks and segmentation faults, and provides a more structured and less error-prone method for C programmers.

+### Algorithms
+- Remove_from_list()
+The function checks if the list is empty, because if it is, no action needs to be taken.
+The function ignores invalid inputs (e.g. an item that doesn't exist in the list).
+Then creates an iterator that goes over the list until it finds the item to be removed or runs out of items in the list.
+- Cleanup()
+The function checks if the list is empty, like remove_from_list(), and does nothing if the list is empty.
+Then, a new list is created, called delete_list.
+The function then iterates over the list of created objects and put all objects who's pointer counter is less than 1 and puts them in delete_list.
+When the list has been fully iterated, all items in delete_list are free'd and the list is removed.
+- Deallocate()
+Deallocate checks if the object given has a pointer counter less than 1.
+If not, the function prints out an error message and performs a false assert.
+After that, the function executes remove_from_list() and frees the deallocated object, setting it's pointer to NULL so it can not be accessed again.
+- Allocate()
+Allocate starts by checking if a global bool, instantiate, is set to true.
+If it is, the function creates a new list for all objects and all delayed frees, and then sets instantiate to false.
+This ensures that an object list and delayed frees list is instantiated on the first call of allocate and never again.
+Then the function creates a new object by mallocing the size of the meta data plus the number of bytes specified to be allocated.
+The meta_data is given appropriate parameters and the newly created object is appended into the object list.

 ### Design Deviations
 - Double pointers in release() & deallocate()